Bug Bounty Program

 About the Bug Bounty Program

-The goal of this bug bounty program is to create completely bug free libraries that can be reused by anyone for all time.
+The goal of this bug bounty program is to create completley bug free libraries that can be reused by anyone for all time.
 This is made possible by creating programs that only depend on the Timeless Instruction Set.
 This instruction set is stricter that most languages, which means that if it runs there, it most likely runs in most other languages as well.

 Rules

-• Out of memory exceptions or timeouts are not considered bugs unless it can be shown that these are because of another bug causing a too high memory usage or spending too much time.
+• Out-of-memory exceptions or timeouts are not considered bugs unless it can be shown that these are because of another bug causing a too high memory usage or spending too much time.

 • The bug must be reproducible when the code is run using the Timeless Instruction Set.
 In general, if the bug is present when running in Java, it will probably be present there as well.